Photo courtesy Amazon Studios

 The premise: Upper West Side housewife Miram “Midge” Maisel, of an esteemed Jewish family, seems to have it all – a successful husband, a great apartment, two kids.
 Her husband Joel has taken on what Midge thinks is a hobby – doing standup comedy at the Gaslight Cafe in Greenwich Village but it turns out he’s been straight up stealing routines from famous comedians.
 This leads to a comedy of errors, whereupon Midge drunkenly takes the stage showcasing her natural talent.

-Here are the film locations seen in the second and first seasons!
+Here are the film locations seen in all three seasons (starting with the latest!)